gh-tomhinds/ConfirmDataEntry/README.md

 ### timekeeper_Edit

-This file contains code to edit the initial timekeeper that was created in startTSandNewDB.
+This file contains code to edit the initial timekeeper that was created in db_New.

 ### client_Import